Blnd-hussen/ccomp/README.md

 - Automatic include path extraction from the source file
 - Optional execution of the compiled binary
-  Usage:

 ## Usage

 The program expects at least one argument, which should be the path to a C++ file.
-Optionally, you can specify additional arguments to control the behavior:
+Optionally, you can specify additional arguments to control the behaviour:

 ```bash
 ccomp [options] <source_file>